FAQ > PJM

 Question: Does the SSO supplier need to be a certified retail provider in Ohio or just an LSE according to PJM?

-Answer: As indicated in Section 2.9, "PJM Membership," of the Master SSO Supply Agreement, a supplier must be qualified as a Load Serving Entity ("LSE") in PJM.
+Answer: As indicated in Section 2.9, "PJM Membership," of the Master SSO Supply Agreement, a supplier must be qualified as a Load Serving Entity (LSE) in PJM.
 While the FirstEnergy Ohio Utilities are not aware of an additional requirement to be a certified retail provider in the state of Ohio for purposes of providing SSO load requirements under this solicitation, suppliers should do their own due diligence with respect to state qualifications that suppliers must satisfy as stated in Section 2.11, "Regulatory Authorizations," of the Master SSO Supply Agreement.

 PJM 00007